 Type: Textbook: ISBN: 978-1-936221-48-6

-In order to complete this course successfully, you must achieve a passing grade of 50% or higher on the overall course and on the final project.
+To complete this course successfully, students must achieve a passing grade of 50% or higher on the course overall and 50% or higher on the mandatory Final Project.